fondbolagens/findatex-schemas/README.md

 Note: findatex-schemas is not in any way affiliated with findatex.eu

 Excel files are neither human nor machine friendly.
-This project tries convert the excel description of EPT format to a JSON schema, for validating YAML files.
+This project tries convert the excel description of the EPT format to a JSON schema.
+The data can then be written in YAML (with editor validation) and converted to .xlsx file afterwards.

 ## JSON schemas for [https://findatex.eu](https://findatex.eu) formats